umarhassan-mitodl/6.823-fall-2005/content/pages/exams.md

 title: Exams
 uid: 8776a462-1e5e-a729-06dc-ef4d88356b25
 ---
 This section contains actual exams given to students throughout the course.
-Instructors may request the solutions for these assignments by using the MIT OpenCourseWare {{% resource_link "5a95a3e3-ccd3-4778-8b2c-c8814c80229e" "Feedback" %}} form.
+Instructors may request the solutions for these assignments by using the MIT OpenCourseWare [Feedback](https://ocw.mit.edu/contact/) form.

 Quiz 1 ({{% resource_link "e88ac11c-a2b7-623b-3aaf-a663fe15cbb2" "PDF ‑ 1.5 MB" %}})